 There are many who appreciate his more obscure work – Last House on the Left, The Hills Have Eyes – all nuggets that have had a strong behind the scenes influence on genres and subgenres.

 Being a 5th & 6th grader, I myself first stumbled unto his work by stumbling onto two distinct, beloved made-for-TV trash movies.
-In tribute to Mr. Carpenter, I’m going to repost my commentary on these gems, from my blog at the now-defunct Open Salon.
+In tribute to Mr. Craven, I’m going to repost my commentary on these gems, from my blog at the now-defunct Open Salon.

 Summer of Fear/Stranger in Our House